 The Texas Constitution sets a number of limits on levels of property taxation, including rate limits, levy limits, full disclosure and truth in taxation requirements, and an assessment limit.
 The limits are complex, sometimes depending on the use of the revenues and sometimes on antiquated distinctions between how cities were incorporated.
-For example, a rate limit on school districts is set at 10.4 mills or 66.67% of the prior rate plus 0.4 mills, if lower than 15 mills (Significant Features of the Property Tax).
+For example, a rate limit on school districts is set at 10.4 mills or 66.67 percent of the prior rate plus 0.4 mills, if lower than 15 mills (Significant Features of the Property Tax).

 The state also caps the increase in assessed values for a homeowner's primary residence.
-Assessed values are not permitted to increase by more than 10 percent since the previous assessment (not counting the value of new improvements to the property) (table TX-2).
+Assessed values are not permitted to increase by more than 10 percent since the previous assessment (not counting the value of new improvements to the property) and may not exceed market value if market value is lower than the allowable assessed value (table TX-2).

 With respect to real property, the state imposes a number of mandatory exemptions and tax caps while also permitting taxing units to enact others (Texas Comptroller of Public Accounts 2016).
 For residential homesteads, the state imposes a \$25,000 exemption against taxes levied by school districts.
 State residents who are over age 65 or disabled are entitled to an additional \$10,000 exemption, and all taxing units are required to offer partially disabled veterans further exemptions.
+Legislation adopted in 2019 (HB 2441) prevents disabled senior homeowners from claiming both the disabled homestead exemption and the elderly homestead exemption.
 Additionally, the state mandates a \$3,000 exemption for primary residences in counties that raise revenue from farm-to-market roads or flood control taxes.
 All taxing units have the option of offering an exemption equal to as much as 20 percent of a property's value but not less than \$5,000.
 More than 20 percent of the state's school districts offer an optional homestead exemption (Significant Features of the Property Tax).
 Despite its high effective property tax rates, Texas does not have a property tax circuit breaker.